ReeceHarding/tb2/public/data/timeback-whitepaper.md

 *   **2x Learning Measurement:** Students at Alpha outpace their peers in traditional school by at least 2x.
 *   **Segmentation by Achievement:**
     *   **Advanced Students:** Excel beyond their age grade into the highest knowledge grade, often ranking in the top 10% nationally at that level.
     *   **Students Falling Behind:** Rapidly advance by closing significant knowledge gaps with the help of AI tutors.
-For example, seven boys who were two years behind advanced 4.6 times faster, completing two entire grade levels in just six months.
+For example, seven boys who were two years behind advanced 13.8 times faster, completing two entire grade levels in just six months.
-    *   **Low-SES Students:** Achieve learning rates 2.1 times faster, demonstrating the model’s effectiveness across diverse backgrounds.
+    *   **Low-SES Students:** Achieve learning rates 6.3 times faster, demonstrating the model's effectiveness across diverse backgrounds.
 *   **Performance Based on Age:**
     *   **Primary and Middle Schoolers:** Thrive with a balanced schedule of intense academics and afternoon activities.
-On average they learn at least 2x faster, the top 2/3rds blaze through at 2.6x, and the top 20% rocket ahead at nearly 4x.
+On average they learn at least 6x faster, the top 2/3rds blaze through at 7.8x, and the top 20% rocket ahead at nearly 12x.
     *   **Kindergarteners:** At first, they were assumed to be too young for TimeBack, but they have surpassed expectations, with most students ranking in the top 1% by year-end.
     *   **High Schoolers:** Their impressive SAT (average 1470+) and AP scores (4s & 5s) have earned them acceptances at prestigious universities (Stanford, Vanderbilt, USC, etc.)
 *   **Academic Engagement and Efficiency:**